talasok/cv/cv.md

 **Software Engineer**
 - **Technologies:** Java (Spring/Spring Boot), Unity, C#, C++, LuaScript, Vue.js, Cocos Creator (TypeScript), MySQL, GitLab.
 - Work as a key member, taking on technical responsibility for the project.
-- Be accountable for the end-to-end development of features.
+- Responsible for the end-to-end development of features.
 - Collaborate with team members to analyze logic and propose solutions during product development.
 - Fix bugs and optimize product performance.
 - Research security solutions for the product (implementing XXTEA and XOR encryption for AssetBundle protection).